 Tags: african, african american, african american intercultural, african american intercultural congregational, african american intercultural congregational support, african american millennials, american, american intercultural, american intercultural congregational, american intercultural congregational support, american intercultural congregational support ministry, american millennials, church, congregational support ministry, intercultural congregational support, intercultural congregational support ministry, knox presbyterian church, member of knox presbyterian, member of knox presbyterian church, presbyterian church

-Ministries: Gender & Racial Justice, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, African American Intercultural Congregational Support